Get free weekly resources from us!

 Affirm the redemptive potential of every parent’s story.

 Many working moms live with the guilt stemming from believing their children would be better off if they were stay-at-home parents, and vice versa.
 They bear this guilt whether working or staying home is possible in their situation.
 Rather than compounding shame, point out hope.
-All moms are experts in perseverance, work ethic, and sacrifice-biblical values all.
+All moms are experts in perseverance, work ethic, and sacrifice—which are all biblical values.
 Remind them they’re modeling these virtues to their children.
 Encourage them to coach their children about these strengths.

 A recovering alcoholic knows self-denial, the importance of community, and healthy communication.
 Encourage him to pass these skills onto his children while explaining how God gave him the strength and the grace needed to change.
 Most every parent’s story has a hopeful side.
 Chances are, discouraged parents won’t be able to see that hope on their own.
 Encourage them.